|Time||MW 4:15pm - 5:30pm|

 Attendance will be taken daily, with one point assigned for each class attended.
 Class will begin on time and end on time; we are obliged to finish on time, and you are obliged to arrive on time.

 We would like everyone to ask questions, offer ideas, etc., in class.
 Questions and ideas sent via email to also count as participation, though we would prefer it if everyone got involved during our class meetings.

-There are 13 short homeworks.
+There are seven weekly homeworks, due at the beginning of class on Wednesdays of weeks 2 through 8.
 The homeworks will depend on materials from the readings, so you should do the readings before starting the homeworks.
-With the reading done, each homework should take you 15-20 minutes (longer if you decide to pursue the issues in greater depth, perhaps as a lead-in to a project).
+With the reading done, each homework should take you about 30-40 minutes (longer if you decide to pursue the issues in greater depth, perhaps as a lead-in to a project).

 Our goals for the homeworks: (i) to raise important questions, (ii) to foster common ground for the in-class discussions, and (iii) to help you master central NLU concepts.

 The final project is the main assignment of the second half of the course.
 Final projects can be done in groups of 1-3 people.
 They are required to be related in a substantive way to at least one of the central topics of the course.
 The main components are as follows: